miqmago/activator/README.md

 * `user`: object that allows activator to find a user object, indicate activation, set a new password.
 See below.
 * `emailProperty`: the property of the returned user object that is the email of the recipient.
 Used in `user.find()`.
 Defaults to "email".
 Use dot notation to specify a property not at the root, e.g. "profiles.local.email"
 * `transport`: string or pre-configured nodemailer transport that describes how we will send email.
 See below.
-* `templates`: string describing the full path to the mail templates.
+* `templates`: a function to request templates.
 See below.
 * `from`: string representing the sender for all messages
 * `signkey`: A string used to sign all of the JWT with HS256.
 If it is not present, activator has no way of confirming key signing between processes or from one startup of the process to the next.